A Renowned High School Math Teacher Has Been Accused Of Sexual Harassment And Sexism By Hundreds Of Former Students

 "The assumption was that we were less qualified to answer the questions than the boys," Green told BuzzFeed News on Friday.

 Green, who is now the cofounder of Chalkbeat, a nonprofit news organization, said Walstein openly talked about students' sexual practices and that she and other female students were made to feel objectified by him.
-She complained about Walstein to the magnet program administrator and another teacher, but she said nothing was done.
-Four years later, her mother complained to the program's new administrator, but was told that nothing could be done.
+She complained about Walstein to the magnet program administrator and another teacher, but she said that both gave her the impression that nothing could be done.
+Four years later, her mother complained to the program's new administrator, and while he expressed dismay and a desire to investigate, Walstein kept his job.

 In the wake of the #MeToo movement, one of Walstein's former students, Theresa Regan, began a conversation in a public Facebook post about how he "habitually sexually harassed his female students."
 The conversation soon "blew up," leading to the creation of the private Facebook group “Magnet Alumni Talking About Walstein," which now has more than 1,500 alumni as members.